neon-script/YOGINIMAHIMA1/README.md

 <i>&nbsp; <h2><u><b>Building products with open source.<u><b></i><br><br></h2>

  👨‍🎓 Master of Computer Applications (MCA) Student <br>
-I am a dedicated second-year MCA student with a strong foundation in computer science principles, passionate about software development and system design.
+I am Experienced Professional with a strong foundation in computer science principles, passionate about software development and system design.
 Through my studies, I have gained skills in programming, data structures, algorithms, and network systems, particularly interested in real-time communication and network programming.
 My academic journey is driven by a desire to tackle complex problems and explore innovative solutions.

 💼 Professional Experience at Wipro and PeopleStrong <br>
 As a trainee at Wipro, I worked on projects such as network file sharing and inter-process communication (IPC) frameworks, applying C++, Linux system programming, and socket programming.
 I developed a secure client-server application, enhancing data transfer and user authentication processes.
 Additionally, my role as an Application Support Trainee at PeopleStrong involved troubleshooting CRM systems, utilizing SQL to analyze and resolve multi-tenant issues, and enhancing product performance through cross-functional collaboration.